PrawyCoD1/LoadAnyLevel/README.md

 ## Installation

-### Version 3.1 and above
+### Version 3.3 and above

-1. Download the mod from https://github.com/droyti/LoadAnyLevel/releases.
+1. Download the mod from https://github.com/PrawyCoD1/LoadAnyLevel/releases

-2. Use the [Telltale Mod Launcher](https://github.com/Telltale-Modding-Group/TelltaleModLauncher) to install the mod automagically!

-#### Manual Installation - Version 3.1 and above
+#### Manual Installation - Version 3.3 and above

 1. Extract the zip into your game's Archives folder